carlosoravia/carlosoravia/README.md

 <h2 style="color:#BF2124;">Sites i've workied on</h2>
 <ul>
-  <li><a href="https://www.duelune.com/" target="_blank">duelune.com/</a>: for this site i've developed the entire front-end from an UX/UI develeped from an external team, my role on this projectt was to follow the screenshots given by the other team and nothing more</li>
+  <li><a style="color: #0ABAB5;" href="https://www.duelune.com/" target="_blank">duelune.com/</a>: for this site i've developed the entire front-end from an UX/UI develeped from an external team, my role on this projectt was to follow the screenshots given by the other team and nothing more</li>
 </ul>